asheta66/Machine-Learning-2024/README.md

 # Machine-Learning-2022-Updated
-This is a course material that suits machine learning/computational intelligence/deep learning courses.
+This is a course material that suits
+1) machine learning
+2) computational intelligence
+3) deep learning